 |

-Projects, Projects, Projects ...
-It has
+Projects, Projects ...
+It has taken a

-taken a very long time to be in the position to write webpages on
+very long time to be in the position to write webpages on projects.
+There were a number of good reasons for

-reasons for this.
-Most of those
+this.
+Most of those reasons no longer

-reasons no longer exist.
-However, one
+exist.
+However, one in particular did

-in particular did remain until quite recently.
-It concerned my mental blockage over the nature of the buffer in production
+concerned my mental blockage over the nature of

-and the nature of the buffer in projects.
+the buffer in production and the nature of the buffer in projects.
+You see, I thought that they were different

-tried to reconcile their differences, I would fail.
-The reason that I would fail is that there
+fail.
+The reason that I would fail is

-is no difference what-so-ever.
-In
+that there is no difference what-so-ever.

-a number of authoritative people.
-But
+commonality from a number of authoritative people.
+But it didn’t get in!
+Another good

-to present the graphics in a way that was different to the “standard” Gantt
+present the graphics in a way that was different to the “standard” Gantt

 charts or PERT charts.
 In fact, I